We discovered Seed + Mill after coming across their insane looking halvah below and found that we’d stumbled straight into superfood heaven.

 Sesame seeds are rich in essential vitamins and minerals such as copper, manganese, calcium, magnesium, phosphorus, iron and zinc.
 The seed’s high iron, calcium and magnesium content make them an ideal food for women.

 Here are all the delicious ways the ladies of Seed + Mill are working tahini into their daily recipes.
 We’re following suit and making this miso sauce immediately.
-TCM Tip: Add a little lemon juice and water into the jar of tahini paste and stir it into a thick, rich dip if its become to separated.
+TCM Tip: Add a little lemon juice and water into the jar of tahini paste and stir it into a thick, rich dip if it becomes separated.

 7 ways to use tahini: